I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 - Poor appetite, especially in infants and children

-Four strategies to increase iron stores
+Four strategies to increase iron intake and stores

 Step 1: Consume foods high in iron